Google services outages: Early disruptions

-January 2014 services outage

 On 24 January 2014, Gmail, Google+, Google Calendar, and Google Docs suffered a 25-minute outage.
 A statement by Google described the cause:At 10:55 a.m.
 PST this morning, an internal system that generates configurations—essentially, information that tells other systems how to behave—encountered a software bug and generated an incorrect configuration.
 The incorrect configuration was sent to live services over the next 15 minutes, caused users’ requests for their data to be ignored, and those services, in turn, generated errors.
 Users began seeing these errors on affected services at 11:02 a.m., and at that time our internal monitoring alerted Google’s Site Reliability Team.
 Engineers were still debugging 12 minutes later when the same system, having automatically cleared the original error, generated a new correct configuration at 11:14 a.m. and began sending it; errors subsided rapidly starting at this time.
-By 11:30 a.m. the correct configuration was live everywhere and almost all users’ service was restored.
+By 11:30 a.m. the correct configuration was live everywhere and almost all users’ service was restored.Yahoo consequently tweeted about the update along with an image of the error message received from the update.
+Yahoo later took down the original tweet a day later and apologized.

-October 2018 YouTube outage
+2018 YouTube outage

+During the 2018 FIFA World Cup, YouTube TV went down briefly during the match between Croatia and England on July 11.
+The downtime was in the United States, nationwide.
+The outage lasted for over an hour.
+It was then back up before 21:00 UTC (13:00 PT).

 On 16 October 2018, a global outage disrupted YouTube for approximately one hour and 2 minutes, YouTube Music and YouTube TV were affected as well.
-When users try to open YouTube, the website only shows a blank page without videos.
-On the app, an error message read, “There was a problem with the network [503].”

-During the outage, the hashtag #YouTubeDown was trending on Twitter, Instagram and other social media platforms.
-This was known by many users as "The Great Youtube Outage of 2018".
+Upon opening, the website did not display any videos, but did show the sidebar.
+On the app, an error message read, "There was a problem with the network [503]."
+HTTP 503 and HTTP 500 error messages were reported.
+During the outage, the hashtag #YouTubeDown was trending on Twitter, Instagram, and other social media platforms.
+The YouTube trending page was still accessible, though it was not possible to play any video.
 YouTube acknowledged that on Twitter.

 After 1 hour and 2 minutes of outage, YouTube was fixed.

+2019 Google Calendar outage

+On 18 June 2019, Google Calendar was down from around 15:00 to 17:40 UTC worldwide.
+Calendar users get a 404 error message through their browsers during the downtime.

+2020 services outage

 August 2020 services outage

-On 20 August 2020, over a period of approximately six hours, a global outage abruptly disrupted Google's suite of services, including Gmail, Google Drive, Google Docs, Google Meet and Google Voice.
+On 20 August 2020, over a period of approximately six hours, a global outage abruptly disrupted Google's suite of services, including Gmail, Google Drive, Google Docs, Google Meet, and Google Voice.
 The outage is reported to have started around 06:30 UTC.
 Google acknowledged the worldwide disruption in the G Suite Status Dashboard.
 Users complained that they were unable to upload files to Gmail, transfer files, and upload files to Google Drive.
 There were also reports that some users were unable to log in to their Gmail accounts.
 The reason for the technical issue is not publicly known.